 Every math teacher knows it is hard to help students to learn a new skill, but even harder to make sure it sticks.
 Will a student retain new concepts next week — or next year?

 Get More Math is designed by a math teacher to ensure that the answer is: yes!
 GMM builds math practice sessions for each student that include both new material and thorough review of old concepts and skills.
-As the year progresses, the teacher gradually selects more types of problems for these sessions.
+As the year progresses, the teacher can gradually select more types of problems for these sessions.
 Every day, a student logs in to a new mix of practice problems, selected for her based on data collected during all her former sessions.
 Is she weak on graphing?
 There will be a graphing problem.
 Is she a champ at multiplying decimals?
-Probably there won’t be any problems of that type, although occasionally GMM will include one during a mixed review session to make sure she still remembers.
+Probably there won’t be any problems of that type presented, although occasionally GMM will include one during a mixed review session to make sure she still remembers.

 GMM Targets Math Mastery